 There are some basic tips to handle General Studies Paper 1 for the Prelims examination.
 An in-depth understanding of subjects given in the syllabus can help candidates to prepare for the prelim exams in a much better way.

 Since the syllabus does not give much detail of the topics to be studied under each subject it is expected to gain knowledge of them that should be slightly below the graduation level but definitely above the high school level.
+Also increasingly question are related to recent current affairs and events.
+Students should prepare current affairs for at least 12-15 months before the date of exam.

 There are 100 questions to be answered in two hours, each question carries two marks.
 While the correct answer will fetch 2 marks, a wrong answer means a loss of 0.66 marks.